I. Terms and conditions for entry*

 1. For the purposes of pre-selection, filmmakers or their agents are asked to submit the following:

 Please make sure the online screener is downloadable.
-If this is not possible, please send 2 DVD copies of the film.
-This should be sent by insured post or courier to the RAI Film Festival, 50 Fitzroy Street, London W1T 5BT.
+If this is not possible, please send digital film files (ProRes, mp4, mov).
+This should be sent to film@therai.org.uk

 5. The makers of films selected for screening at the Festival will be invited to send a screening copy of the film in one of the approved formats.
 Details will be communicated to the selected candidates via email.
-This final selection will be announced by 15 January 2023 at the latest.
-The deadline for submission of screening versions will be the end of February 2023.
+This final selection will be announced at the end of April 2025.
+The deadline for submission of screening versions will be in early May 2025.

 6. The RAI will have the right to show any film submitted at the Festival.
 Additionally, extracts of no more than 4 minutes may be shown on television/web with a view to promoting the Festival.